maxpellnitz/blog/README.md

 To set up the Project:

-1. Open a Terminal Window
+1. open a Terminal Window

-2. Navigate to 'backend/'
+2. navigate to 'backend/'

 3. create virtual environment